kubernetes/kops/docs/authentication.md

   name: cluster.example.com
 spec:
   authentication:
-    heptio: {}
+    aws: {}
   authorization:
     rbac: {}
 ```

-Once the cluster is up you will need to create the heptio authenticator
+Once the cluster is up you will need to create the AWS IAM authenticator
 config as a config map.
 (This can also be done when boostrapping a cluster using addons)
-For more details on heptio authenticator please visit (heptio/authenticator)[https://github.com/heptio/authenticator]
+For more details on AWS IAM authenticator please visit (kubernetes-sigs/aws-iam-authenticator)[https://github.com/kubernetes-sigs/aws-iam-authenticator]
 Example config:

 ```